TomNicholas/xBOUT/README.md

 [xarray](http://xarray.pydata.org/en/stable/index.html)
 dataset in an efficient and scalable way, as well as accessor methods for common BOUT++ analysis and plotting tasks.

-Currently only in alpha (until 1.0 released) so please report any bugs, and feel free to raise issues asking questions or making suggestions.

 ### Loading your data